k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

 ## Restoring a Backup

-To restore an existing backup for a Cassandra datacenter, create the following custom resource in the namespace where K8ssandra was deployed.
-Example:
+To restore an existing backup for a Cassandra datacenter, create the following custom resource in the same namespace as the referenced CassandraDatacenter resource, `cassandradatacenter/dc1` in this case :

 ```yaml
 apiVersion: medusa.k8ssandra.io/v1alpha1